We may earn money or products from the companies mentioned in this post.

 Belize has some of the best food that we have tried throughout our travels across Central America.
 Rice and beans are both staples in Belize as they are in many Latin cultures.
 In fact, beans are often served with breakfast, lunch, and dinner.
 Fry jacks are another incredible food often served with breakfast in Belize.
 A fry jack is similar to a sopapilla and can be dipped in honey if you like your breakfast on the sweet side.
 We found the price of food and drinks in San Ignacio very reasonable and inexpensive.
 Our beers cost about $2 American dollars.
 A margarita or mixed drink will cost about $5 American dollars.
 A plate of food typically costs less than $10.

 Saturday is a great day to walk around San Ignacio because the city hosts a large weekend market.
 Local vendors bring their goods, fresh produce, and handmade crafts to market to sell.
 It is a great atmosphere!
 When you buy from the market you know you are also helping to support a local family.
 The prices are all very inexpensive compared to American standards.
 You can find some unique gifts or special souvenirs.
 Our 16 month old daughter loved walking around the market as there are a lot of new and great sights, sounds, and smells.
 Plus, the locals are very friendly and loved her.

 Visit Mayan Ruins of Cahal Pech and Xunantunich

-Both sites are great, but the best Mayan ruins in Central America are located about two hours away, right across the Guatemalan border.
+Both sites are great, but the best Mayan ruins in Central America are located about two hours away from San Ignacio, right across the Guatemalan border.
 Getting from San Ignacio to Tikal National Park in Guatemala can easily be done by car or through a tour group.